apache-edge/earcut/README.md

 The algorithm has a time complexity of O(n log n) and a space complexity of O(n).

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+## Credits
+Based on the original [Earcut](https://github.com/mapbox/earcut) JavaScript implementation by Mapbox.